Substring Complexity in Sublinear Space: Time Using Space in the Comparison Model

-Let us describe the process for the longest common prefix of $R$ and $R'$.
-(The procedure for the longest common suffix of $L$ and $L'$ is analogous and is executed simultaneously.)
 We use the so-called {\em standard trick} to construct a sequence of $n/(4b)$ suffix trees for fragments of $T$ of length $4b$ overlapping by $2b$ positions.
-In fact, we first concatenate each such fragment of length $4b$ with $R$.
-Constructing one such suffix tree for a constant-sized alphabet can be done in $\cO(b)$ time and space~\cite{DBLP:conf/focs/Farach97}.
+We first concatenate each such fragment of length $4b$ with $R$.
+Constructing one such suffix tree takes $\cO(b\log b)$ time using $\cO(b)$ space~\cite{DBLP:conf/focs/Weiner73}.
 Recall that an occurrence $m$ of $M$ implies an occurrence of $R'$ at position $m+|M|$ and thus this position is part of some fragment of length $4b$.
-We pre-process the $\cO(b)$-sized suffix tree in $\cO(b)$ time and space to answer longest common prefix queries in $\cO(1)$ time per query~\cite{DBLP:conf/latin/BenderF00}.
-The whole pre-processing can thus be done in $n/(4b)\cO(b)=\cO(n)$ time.
+We preprocess this suffix tree in $\cO(b)$ time and space to answer longest common prefix queries in $\cO(1)$ time~\cite{DBLP:conf/latin/BenderF00}.
+The whole preprocessing thus takes $n/(4b)\cO(b\log b)=\cO(n\log b)$ time.
 Thus, for any occurrence $m$ of $M$ we can find the longest right extension (and the longest left extension with a similar procedure) in $\cO(1)$ time; recall that each extension cannot be of length greater than $2b$ so we do not miss any of them.
 To memorize the extensions we use an array $\textsf{END}_L$ of size $b$.
-In particular, for each occurrence of $M$, if we have a non-empty left extension of length $\ell$ and a right extension of length $r$, we set $\textsf{END}_L[b-\ell]=\max\{\textsf{END}_L[b-\ell+1],r\}$ in $\cO(1)$ time.
-At the end of this process we sweep through $\textsf{END}_L$ and set $\textsf{END}_L[i]=\max\{\textsf{END}_L[i-1],\textsf{END}_L[i]\}$, for all $i\in[2,b]$.
-This is merely an application of Observation~\ref{obs:occur}: if we can extend a position $i$ in $L$ $r$ positions on the right of $M$, then we must be able to extend position $i+1$ in $L$ at least $r$ positions on the right of $M$.
+For each occurrence of $M$, if we have a left extension of length $\ell>0$ and a right extension of length $r$, we set $\textsf{END}_L[b-\ell+1]=\max\{\textsf{END}_L[b-\ell+1],r\}$ in $\cO(1)$ time.
+At the end of this process we sweep through $\textsf{END}_L$ and set $\textsf{END}_L[q]=\max\{\textsf{END}_L[q-1],\textsf{END}_L[q]\}$, for all $i\in[2,b]$ by Observation~\ref{obs:occur}: if we can extend a position $q$ in $L$ $r$ positions to the right of $M$, then we must be able to extend position $q+1$ in $L$ at least $r$ positions to the right of $M$.